Ganesh-73005/Team_MakeChange_womensafetysos/README.md

 ### SS3 - saferoute prediction with gmm, kmeans clustering (red marks indicate tasmacs)

 ![Feature 1 Image](https://i.ibb.co/xLLs4b4/Screenshot-2024-10-27-161707.png)
-Here's a sample README.md for your K-Means Clustering project.
-You can modify it according to your specific project details and requirements.

 ```markdown
 # K-Means Clustering Project